aaboffill/django-allmedia/README.rst

          You can optionally overwrite the ``display_video.html`` template.
 By default, this template show the progress using an HTML progress bar, but you can use other progress bar implementation like bootstrap progress bar if you respect the following principles:

-            In the youtube embedded ``iframe``, you need to define some data attributes to guarantee a success progress display:
+            In the youtube embedded ``iframe``, you need to add a class named ``embed-youtube-video`` and to define some data attributes to guarantee a success progress display:

             - ``data-while-processing`` : Set to "hide" or "show" whether you want to hide the youtube player while the video is still in process or not.
               Example: (data-while-processing="hide" or data-while-processing="show")

             - ``data-url`` : Define the url that will be requested to retrieve the progress information.

+            - ``data-progress-container`` : Represents the HTML container of the progress HTML information.

             - ``data-processing-percent`` : Specify the percent value container.
             - ``data-processing-time-left`` : Specify the remaining time value container.
             - ``data-processing-processed`` : Specify the processed value container.
             - ``data-processing-total`` : Specify the total value container.
+            - ``data-video-status`` : Specify the status value container.

-            The last 4 data attributes, need to match the following format:
+            The last 5 data attributes, need to match the following format:

               'html_selector:(func|attr)->name_of_func_or_attr' where:
                ``func`` represent a method of the HTML component that will be called to set the value, as (.value(), text(), ...)